Kirk: Don't believe them! Don't trust them!

 - In A Song of Ice and Fire many people counsel the Lord Commander of the Night's Watch to abandon the wildlings behind the Wall to be killed by the Others, due to the difficulty of saving them and their historical status as enemies of the Night's Watch.
 During one attempt to convince them why this is not a good idea, he points out that the Others raise the dead, and they're proposing giving their enemy thousands of soldiers.

-- This option also causes 10,000 civilians to die, and can result in worsened relations between humanity and the other Council races.
+- This option also causes 10,000 people to die, and can result in worsened relations between humanity and the other Council races.

 - For a more individual-oriented example, in Mass Effect 2 on Jacob's loyalty mission you have to option to leave Acting Captain Taylor to be presumably maimed and killed by his feral crew.
 Why?
 He set his mechs on you and his crew, brainwashed several of them to be mindless guards, forced most of the crew to worship him like a god, and passed around the female crewmembers like sex slaves between officers.
 His abuses are so unacceptable his own son recommends you kill him or leave him to die.

 - In the third game, the Renegade method to achieve peace between the geth and quarians is to tell the quarians that you're sick of helping them out like you did in the past, and that if they attack the soon-to-be-upgraded geth, they will die and you will not stop it; they will then get the hint and abandon the attack.
-This option does, however, require that two powerful allies among the Quarians be alive and able to assist you.
+This option does, however, require a fair bit of preparatory choices going back as far as Mass Effect 2 to be available (as is the more Paragonic alternative to reconciling the two sides).

 - In the Justice League episode "Twilight", Darkseid shows up in the Watchtower and asks for the League's help since Brainiac is attacking Apokolips.
 Superman's response?